 A black tie wedding means it is definitely formal.
 Which means only one thing, gowns!
 It calls for glitz and glamour and I can’t wait to dive head into it!

 Since I don’t own a single formal dress, I knew I had to do some shopping.
 My wedding date, Cathy and I, headed to the one place I knew would be perfect for this to share some formal wedding guest attire options, BHDLN.
-This beautiful brand was the place my sister found her wedding dress at, where Cathy bought hers.
+This beautiful brand was the place my sister found her wedding dress.
 I couldn’t wait to browse and share some beautiful looks to inspire your next formal event.

 Formal Wedding Guest Attire

 Anytime you go to a wedding, casual or formal, you want to definitely abide by the dress code on the invitation.
 It’s there for a reason and is always the first thing I check so I can start shopping!
 The venue, the vibe, the location, and the couple, all play a role in this decision.

 You can also see some of my essential destination wedding dress codes broken down here along with dress options.
 But today I want to talk solely about formal weddings.
 Black tie affairs, black tie optional and formal.
 Whenever you see these on an invitation, you’ll want to pull out all the stops for a fabulous dress (or a jumpsuit!).